Uberspace/lab/source/guide_buildbot.rst

 Step 1
 ------

 For this, we will need to install the ``buildbot_gitea`` plugin for BuildBot, developed by Marvin Pohl of lab132.
-First, clone their git repository and then run the installation:
+We will install directly from their git repository using pip:

 ::

- [isabell@stardust ~] git clone https://github.com/lab132/buildbot-gitea.git
- [isabell@stardust ~] cd buildbot-gitea
- [isabell@stardust buildbot-gitea] pip install . --user
+ [isabell@stardust ~] pip3.6 install git+https://github.com/lab132/buildbot-gitea.git --user

 Step 2
 ------